internet-of-plants/blog/_drafts/2015-02-05-play2-californium-raspi.md

     activator new play-californium play-java

-This will create a new directory `play-californium` in the current directory, to which we can switch an execute `./activator run`.
+This will create a new directory `play-californium` in the current directory, to which we can switch and execute `./activator run`.
 This will start a webserver at port 9000, so navigating to `http://localhost:9000` should display the Play welcome message.

 **Note:** Play automatically detects changes in the project directory after each request to the webserver, so it is not necessary to restart it after source code changes.
 {: .alert .alert-info }